rafmudaf/wcomp/README.md

 Currently, `wcomp` must be installed manually `pip`.
 The dependencies are:

 - windIO v1.0, can be installed directly from PyPI
-- FLORIS v3.6 (current develop branch), not yet released so must be installed from locally from https://github.com/nrel/floris
+- FLORIS v3.6 can be installed directly from PyPI
 - foxes v0.6.2, can be installed directly from PyPI
 - PyWake v2.5.0 plus three additional commits, must be installed from https://github.com/rafmudaf/PyWake at master branch